livash/Java-Algorithms-code/README.md

-Java-Algorithms-code
+==Java-Algorithms-Code
 ====================

 This repo contains examples of my Java programming.
-It'll have code for the following six problems:
+It'll have code for the following five problems:
  - Percolation of a grid
  - KD-Tree
  - Sliding 8-puzzle